tdiesler/wildfly-camel/examples/camel-activemq/README.md

-Camel Activemq Example
+Camel ActiveMQ Example
 ----------------------

-This example demonstrates using the camel-activemq component with WildFly Camel susbsystem to produce and consume JMS messages.
+This example demonstrates using the camel-activemq component with JBoss Fuse on EAP to produce and consume JMS messages.

 In this example, a Camel route consumes files from ${JBOSS_JOME}/standalone/data/orders and places their contents onto an external ActiveMQ JMS queue named 'OrdersQueue'.
-A second route consumes messages from 'OrdersQueue' and via a simple [content based router](http://camel.apache.org/content-based-router.html), sorts the orders into individual country directories within JBOSS_JOME/standalone/data/orders/processed.
+A second route consumes messages from 'OrdersQueue'.
+Then, via a simple [content based router](http://camel.apache.org/content-based-router.html), sorts the orders into individual country directories within JBOSS_JOME/standalone/data/orders/processed.

 CLI scripts automatically configure the ActiveMQ resource adapter.
 These scripts are located within the `src/main/resources/cli` directory.